JuanOlaya/Virtual-Reality/README.md

 # STUDENT PROJECTS
-The students developed (3) Serious Games and (4) Entertainment Games, as can be seen in the following video:
+The students designed and developed (3) Serious Games and (4) Entertainment Games in the course Virtual Reality taught in the second semester of the year 2017.
+The video below shows these projects:

 <p align="center">
   <a href="https://youtu.be/51uu72lHyX4" target="_blank">